mantidproject/mantid/docs/source/release/v6.0.0/mantidworkbench.rst

 - Fixed a crash in the plot config when removing the last curve on a plot
 - Fixed a bug in SliceViewer that caused shown data to not update correctly when changing axis selection.
 - Fixed bug supplying rebin arguments for non-orthogonal data in sliceviewer that meant that not all the availible data within the axes limits were being plotted.
+- Fixed bug in supplying display indices when viewinng axes changed in non-orthog view.

 :ref:`Release 6.0.0 <v6.0.0>`